 Then in your mixer bowl add the tangzhong mixture while it’s warm and the cold milk.
 This will even out the temperature before you add the yeast.
 Then add yeast and sugar in.

-Next you’re going to add the rest of the flour, egg, egg yolk, butter, and salt.
+Next you’re going to add the rest of the flour, eggs, butter, and salt.

 Knead the mixture for 8-10 minutes until the mixture is smooth and passes a windowpane test.
 If you don’t know what a windowpane test is watch here.